Arrhythmogenic Right Ventricular Dysplasia

 Diagnosis and Tests

-- Fatty or fibrous-fatty infiltrates of the right ventricle heart muscle (myocardium)
+- Fatty or fibrous-fatty tissue in your right ventricle heart muscle (myocardium).

 Management and Treatment